yulesa/glaciers/README.md

 You can read a 8 tweet thread with a quick example using Glaciers for analytics [here](https://x.com/yulesa/status/1879574555158831389) or go straight to the [file](./glacier_analytics_example/glacier_analytics_example.ipynb).
 We highly recommend users read the [Decoding Key Concepts](./docs/decoding_key_concepts.md) documentation to understand how Glaciers works.

+To decode raw data you will need an ABI database.
+This repo comes with a small example, but you can also download a larger one, you can use this [ABI DB from Sourcify](https://github.com/yulesa/sourcify_abis).
+It contains 366,646 unique ABIs from 4,863,129 contracts across multiple chains.
 If you haven't already indexed your raw logs and traces, we recommend using [Cryo](https://github.com/paradigmxyz/cryo).
 Although Glaciers is generic, we used Cryo as schema sources.

 To discuss Glaciers, contact us at [t.me/yuleandrade](http://t.me/yuleandrade)